jonathandunn/c2xg/README.md

 learn_c2xg

 		Umbrella function for entire learning pipeline (from learn_mwes to learn_constructions).

 Individual Learning Functions
 ------------------------------

 learn_dictionary

 		Use GenSim to create the dictionary of semantic representations needed for c2xg.

 learn_rdrpos_model

 		Use RDRPOS Tagger Dependency to learn a new pos-tagging model.

 learn_idioms

 		Use c2xg to learn a dictionary of idioms (lexical constructions).

 learn_constituents

 		Use c2xg to learn a constituency grammar.

 learn_constructions

-	Use c2xg to learn a full Construction Grammar with lexical, semantic, and constituent representations.
+		Use c2xg to learn a full Construction Grammar with lexical, MWE, semantic, and constituent representations.

 learn_usage

 		Prepare to use TF-IDF weighting during feature extraction.

 learn_association

 		Produce a CSV file of association measures for sequences of a given length and types of representation

 Helper Functions
 -----------------

 annotate_pos

 		Tokenize, pos-tag, mark emojis, and convert to CoNLL format.

 get_indexes

 		Get indexes of representation types.

 get_candidates

-	Get candidate sequences from input files (covers MWEs, Constituents, and Constructions).
+		Getcandidate sequences from input files (covers MWEs, Constituents, and Constructions).

 get_association

 		Get vector of association values for each candidate.

 get_vectors

 		Get vector of CxG usage for input files.

 Evaluation Functions
 ----------------------

 examples_constituents

 		Get examples of predicted constituents by type. (*Not stable in v 0.2)

 examples_constructions

 		Get examples of each predicted construction. (*Not stable in v 0.2)

 Command-Line Usage
 ==================